-Leukemia is a cancer of the blood or bone marrow.
-Bone marrow produces blood cells.
-Leukemia can develop due to a problem with blood cell production.
+Leukemia is a cancer of the blood or bone marrow, which produces blood cells.
+Leukemia happens when there is a problem with blood cell production.
 It usually affects the leukocytes, or white blood cells.

 The National Cancer Institute estimates that

 There are different types of leukemia, and the outlook depends on the type.
 Acute leukemia develops quickly and worsens rapidly, but chronic leukemia gets worse over time.

 In this article, we provide an overview of leukemia, causes, treatment, type, and symptoms.

 Usually, healthy blood cells die after a while, and new cells develop in the bone marrow and replace them.

 In leukemia, the blood cells

 As the bone marrow produces more cancer cells, they begin to overcrowd the blood, preventing the healthy white blood cells from growing and functioning normally.
 This also affects the platelets and red blood cells.

 Eventually, the cancerous cells outnumber healthy cells in the blood.